Aix-en-Provence: Festival d'Aix-en-Provence

 An important opera festival, the Festival international d'Art Lyrique, founded in 1948, now ranks with those in Bayreuth, Salzburg and Glyndebourne.
 The director until 2018 was Bernard Foccroulle, organist and director of la Monnaie in Brussels.
 The festival takes place in late June and July each year.
 The main venues in Aix itself are the outdoor Théâtre de l'Archévêché in the former garden of the archbishop's palace, the recently restored 18th-century Théâtre du Jeu de Paume, and the newly built Grand Théâtre de Provence; operas are also staged in the outdoor Théâtre du Grand Saint-Jean outside Aix.
 Linked to the festival is the Académie européenne de musique, a summer school for young musicians with master classes by celebrated artists.
 Over the four-year period from 2006 until 2009, Sir Simon Rattle's version of Wagner's Ring Cycle with the Berlin Philharmonic was performed at the Aix festival.
-The current director of the festival is Pierre Audi.
+The current director of the festival is Ted Huffman, who succeeded Pierre Audi.